International Safety Accord / Bangladesh

 The Accord represents a fundamental shift in how safety violations are addressed at garment factories.
 Previous corporate-led programs were voluntary and lacked both enforcement mechanisms and transparency.
 Under the Accord, brands and retailers are legally responsible for ensuring the workers who make their clothes work in safe conditions.

 In September 2021 the International Accord for Health and Safety in the Textile and Garment Industry went into effect as the successor agreement to the Bangladesh Accord, with the Ready-Made-Garment Sustainability Council (RSC) continuing to serve (since June 2020) as the implementing agent of the Accord’s prescribed safety programs in Bangladesh.
 The International Accord maintains the vital elements of the ground-breaking model established by the Bangladesh Accord: legal enforceability of brands’ commitments, independent oversight of brand compliance, the obligation to pay prices to suppliers sufficient to support safe workplaces, and the obligation to cease doing business with any factory that refuses to operate safely.
-One hundred ninety-nine apparel companies had signed the International Accord by November 1, 2023, when a new agreement went into effect, which companies are now invited to sign.
+One hundred ninety-nine apparel companies had signed the International Accord by November 1, 2023, when a new agreement went into effect, which more than 240 companies have now signed.

 This model, which has saved countless lives in Bangladesh, has also been expanded to Pakistan.
 Read more here.